-- 1. Please tell me about your daily life. - a.
-PROBES: - i.
+1. about your daily life. i a.
+PROBE i.
 What brings you joy?
-What are things that you do that give you a sense of accomplishment? - ii.
-What makes your day-to-day life more difficult?
-Help me understand how it creates a burden or inconvenience. - 2.
-Are you a caregiver to anyone else? - a.
-IF YES: How many years of caregiving have you provided? - b.
-Are there support systems in place to help you with your caregiving?
-If so, what are they? - c.
-INFORMAL What about a more informal arrangement?
-For instance do you have older friends you check on?
-IF YES: What does that look like?
-How often are you in touch?
+What are the accomplishment? nings that you u do that give yo u a sei nse of ii.
+What makes your day-to-day life mo a burden or inconvenience. re difficult?
+He lp me und erstand I now it c reates 2. you a. giver to anyone else?
+How many years of caregiving have yo u provided? b.
+Are th ere support systems in place to help yo u with your ca regiving?
+I f so, wha t are th ey? c.
+MAL - What about a more informal as you check on?
+IF YES: What does that • older

-- 3. In your life experience, what are the most significant needs facing you?
-E.G. affordable and accessible housing, transportation, linguistically/culturally-tailored programs, caregiver support services, nutrition services, access to services, green spaces for exercise, less community violence, ability to maintain physical activities (i.e., bathing, dressing), ability to maintain social activities, affordable/accessible health care, employment, financial planning/budgeting/income/savings, health & wellness activities, heavy chores, legal Issues/assistance, managing medication etc. - a.
-Can you share any specific examples or scenarios regarding your needs? - 4.
-Are there specific areas where community agencies or resources could expand to better meet your needs?
+3. In your life experience, what are the most significant needs facing you?
+E.G. affordable and accessible housing, transportation, linguistically/culturally-tailored programs, caregiver support services, nutrition services, access to services, green spaces for exercise, less community violence, ability to maintain physical activities (i.e., bathing, dressing), ability to maintain social activities, affordable/accessible health care, employment, financial planning/budgeting/income/savings, health & wellness activities, heavy chores, legal Issues/assistance, managing medication etc. a.
+Can you share any specific examples or scenarios regarding your needs?
+4. Are there specific areas where community agencies or resources could expand to better meet your needs?
 Please think about needs you have need but no one is addressing for you.
 Tell me about what would be helpful for you in those areas.
 5. How do you find out about services and resources that are available to help you?

-- 6. What do you know about the Senior Centers/Focal Points in your city/town/municipality/village?
-There are 12 focal points in Dane county that provide services to older adults. - a.
+6. What do you know about the Senior Centers/Focal Points in your city/town/municipality/village?
+There are 12 focal points in Dane county that provide services to older adults. a.
 If not, where do you congregate and gather often?
-Other community/cultural centers etc.

-7. What do you know about the Dane County Area Agency on Aging?
+Other community/cultural centers etc. 7. - What do you know about the Dane County Area Agency on Aging? a.

-a.
 Have you ever used any of our services or programs before?
 Do you know anyone else who has?

-IF PERSONAL USER: what feedback, if any, do you have about the services you have used from Dane County AAA?
+Co IF PERSONAL USER: what feedback, if any, do you have about the services you have used from Dane unty AAA?
 IF ALL POSITIVE, PROBE FOR CONSTRUCTIVE CRITICISM.

-- 8. We are nearing the end of our conversation.
+8. We are nearing the end of our conversation.
 I would like to wrap up with a few questions about you.
 I am asking these questions for two purposes: first, to make sure I am talking to a variety of people so that we have breadth in the voice we are representing and second, so I can try to identify if there are areas of need specific to people with similar backgrounds.
 This will allow us to consider customizing solutions to those particular group, you may have heard this called "culturally relevant services".
-ASK EVERYONE: (they can refuse to answer if they wish but it would be great to have this information) - a.
-Where in Dane County do you live? - b.
-What is your racial or ethnic and cultural background? - c.
-What is your age? - 9.
-Thank you for your time.
+ASK EVERYONE: ( they can refuse to answer if they wish but it would be great to have this information) a.
+Where in Dane County do you live? b.
+What is your racial or ethnic and cultural background? c.
+What is your age?
+9. Thank you for your time.
 Is there anything you haven't gotten a chance to share but want to make sure I hear?